-ALL STUDENT COUNSELLING AND CAREER CENTRE CONTACTS ARE STRICTLY CONFIDENTIAL
+ALL STUDENT COUNSELLING CENTRE CONTACTS ARE STRICTLY CONFIDENTIAL

-Kimberly Kiley (M.A., Ph.D.
-Candidate) has a background in clinical psychology.
+Kimberly Kiley (Ph.D., C. Psych.) has a background in clinical psychology.
 She believes every person is unique and tailors the counselling process to meet each individual's specific needs.
-She draws from a variety of therapeutic approaches, including humanistic, cognitive-behavioural, and psychodynamic.
-Her interests include anxiety, depression, self-care, and self-exploration.
+She draws from a variety of therapeutic approaches, including humanistic and cognitive-behavioural.
+Her interests include anxiety, depression, disordered eating, self-care, and stress management.

-Lori Mac (Ph,D., C.Psych.
-Counselling Psychologist) (Ph.D., C.Psych., Counselling Psychologist) has a background in counselling psychology.
+Lori Mac (Ph,D., C.Psych., Counselling Psychologist) has a background in counselling psychology.
 She views individuals as the experts of their own experiences, and integrates a variety of counselling approaches from within a humanistic perspective to aid in addressing challenges.
 In working with individuals, Lori places an emphasis on uniqueness, meaning, personal choice, balance, using strengths as resources, and empowerment.
+She provides individual, group and couples counselling at the SCC.
 Her primary interests include relationships, self-exploration, and cultural transition.
-Lori is the coordinator and a supervisor for the Master's level counselling practicum at SCCC.
-She is also the Assistant Director of the pre-doctoral internship in professional psychology and is one of the supervisors for the internship.
+Lori is the coordinator and a supervisor for the Advanced Practicum in Counselling at the SCC.
+She is also the Assistant Director of the Pre-doctoral Internship in Professional Psychology and is one of the primary supervisors for the internship.

-David Ness is the Acting Director of the SCCC and has been on staff since 1991.
+David Ness is the Director of the SCC and has been on staff since 1991.
 His training background is clinical psychology and in addition to his administrative duties, he provides counselling and therapy to students using an integrative approach that emphasizes cognitive, developmental, client-centered and insight oriented approaches.
-David uses these approaches to work with students presenting with anxiety, career, relationship, trauma recovery, family conflict and other difficulties.
-He also enjoys facilitating groups and workshops both at the SCCC and in the University of Manitoba community.
+David uses these approaches to work with students presenting with anxiety, relationship, trauma recovery, family conflict, and career indecision and other difficulties.
+He also enjoys facilitating groups and workshops both at the SCC and in the University of Manitoba community.

 Timothy A.G.
 Osachuk (Ph.D., C.Psych.) is the director of the department's pre-doctoral internship in professional psychology and a clinical psychologist.
 In addition to supervising interns, his interests include individual and group psychotherapy, career counseling, assessment and consultation.
 From Ericksonian, client-centred and developmental philosophies, he works together with students to tailor and integrate a variety of approaches to be of assistance in overcoming their difficulties.
 Therapy approaches utilized include Behavioural, Cognitive-Behavioural, Client-Centred, Ericksonian/Hypnotherapeutic, EMDR, Motivational Interviewing, Narrative, Solution-Focussed and Systemic.
 He has special interests in men's issues and utilizing clinical hypnosis from the philosophy of Milton Erickson.

-Marlene Pomrenke (M.S.W.,Ph.D.) uses a strength-based, resilience framework in her work with students.
+Marlene Pomrenke: On Research Leave, Return July 2016, (M.S.W.,Ph.D.) uses a strength-based, resilience framework in her work with students.
 She has extensive experience in the area of separation and divorce, communication and conflict resolution.
 She uses a narrative approach to collaborate with students, empowering them in their counselling process.

 Lisa Seymour (M.S.W.) approaches her work from a feminist perspective.
 Lisa values each person as the expert about her/his life experience.
 She views herself as a collaborator, guide, facilitator, and ally in the counselling process.
 She uses a variety of creative methods to assist and support individuals and groups as they transform personal and academic challenges into opportunities to empower and affirm themselves while connecting meaningfully with others.
 Her interests include gender issues, surviving trauma, self-esteem and communication.

-Donald Stewart (Ph.D., C. Psych.) is currently the Director of the Psychological Service Centre, where he coordinates clinical training activities for graduate students in Clinical Psychology.
-He also serves as Psychology Professional Practice Leader for the SCCC, where he is involved in supervision and training of psychology interns.
+Donald Stewart (Ph.D., C. Psych.) is currently the Executive Director, Student Support.
+He also serves as Psychology Professional Practice Leader for the SCC, where he is involved in supervision and training of psychology interns.